 The truth about ladybugs and what they eat

-There’s no doubt that ladybugs are lovely to behold.
-With their enchanting spots and bright and circular frames, they are easy on the eyes.
-It’s interesting that these same characteristics—their spots, their color—also serve a purpose: to make them seem unappealing to predators.
-Many times, it works.
+Interestingly, these same characteristics—their spots and colors—serve a purpose: they make ladybugs seem unappealing to predators.
+Often, this defense mechanism is effective.
 Did you know that they can also secrete a fluid from their hind legs?
 It’s quite troublesome to think of—these charming little creatures splashing you with a foul-tasting yellowish hind fluid (which is actually their blood).

 I once worked with a scientist who had studied the mannerisms of ladybugs and the intricate way in which they fold their delicate, paper-thin wings.
 Listening to him, I was reminded of when I made winsome origami animals as a child.
 I would sit cross-legged in a corner of sunlight on the creaky hard oak window bench in our vast library.
-Out of the corner of my eye, I could see the soft green foliage of the apple trees sway as a gentle wind tousled their leaves, though I paid them no heed.
-Focused, I concentrated on the task set before me.
+Out of the corner of my eye, I could see the soft green foliage of the apple trees sway as a gentle wind tousled their leaves, though I paid them no heed, rather concentrating on the task set before me.
 My mother would have turned the volume down on the classical concerto of Mozart, the sounds of a Minuet and Trio in G major fading in the background.
 My dog would be lazily napping in the corner of the room, a pool of drool forming beneath his soft brown snout.

 What are four facts about ladybugs we should all know?

 1. Gardens need ladybugs.
 Ladybugs are voracious aphid eaters, eating up to 50 aphids a day and 5,000 in their lifetime.
-If you have plants in your garden, regardless of whether they’re fruit-bearing, vine-grown, leafy, weedy, or underground, it’s good to have a loveliness of ladybugs near, as aphids are attracted to a large variation of plants (and even some herbs) and can cause great damage to your garden.
+If you have plants in your garden, regardless of whether they’re fruit-bearing, vine-grown, leafy, weedy or underground, it’s good to have a loveliness of ladybugs near, as aphids are attracted to a large variation of plants (and even some herbs) and can cause great damage to your garden.

 2. Orange ladybugs are poisonous.
 Orange ladybugs, which are mostly Asian lady beetles, tend to have the most toxins in their bodies and may, therefore, be the most allergenic to humans.

-3. The harlequin ladybug will overwinter in your home.
+4. The harlequin ladybug will overwinter in your home.
 These ladybugs, also known as Asian lady beetles, are not native to the United States.
 They are accustomed to a warmer climate and prefer, when the weather cools, to nest indoors.

 What do ladybugs eat?